EAT-AD-TC/ElectricAircraftDesignExample_AIAA2026/README.md

 # Electric Aircraft Design Example

-This repository contains Jupyter notebooks and helper Python modules for the EADG worked examples.
-Workshop participants will mainly use:
+This repository contains the electric aircraft design example Jupyter notebook and suporting Python modules that are a companion to the whitepaer titled : "Conceptual Design of Electrified Aircraft: A Practical Guide for Engineering Students and Practitioners".
+This notebook and the companion whitepaper is a non-profit initiative of the AIAA Electrified Aircraft Technologies Technical Committee (EAT
+TC).

+The Jupyter notebook is named:
 `E_19_Worked_Example.ipynb`

 ## Requirements